District 121 Referendum Information

 Last Voter-Approved Limiting Rate Increase Was in February 2001

-It has been 20 years since voters approved a limiting rate increase for WTHS.
+It has been more than 20 years since voters approved a limiting rate increase for WTHS.

 Many Steps Have Been Taken to Lower Operating Costs

-WTHS has already taken many steps to balance its budget, including eliminating 66 teacher and staff positions over the past six years, refinancing outstanding debt, reducing the cost of employee benefits through a new healthcare cooperative, and renegotiating vendor contracts.
+WTHS has already taken many steps to balance its budget, including eliminating 79 teacher and staff positions over the past seven years, refinancing outstanding debt, reducing the cost of employee benefits through a new healthcare cooperative, renegotiating vendor contracts, and completing building improvements to lower operating costs.
 The District has also continued to draw down its fund balance, which has reached the lowest level recommended by the ISBE.